 - 5.10 How many watts do you need for outdoor speakers?

 Bose SoundLink Revolve Plus

 The SoundLink Revolve Plus is the ultimate offering in the Bluetooth speaker market in 2018.
 Bose is one of the best-known speaker brands in the world and the company has successfully brought their A game to when making their Bluetooth Speakers.
 With the SoundLink Revolve Plus, you get the most valued features in a Bluetooth speaker met with impeccable standards.

 It also comes equipped with IPX4 water-resistance, AUX input, 16 hours of battery life, effective 360 degrees sound, easy portability through the handle and a classy design.
 The 360 degree sound is exceptionally good with equal and powerful sound the whole way around.

 With this excellence does come a higher price tag of $300 and given the cheap nature of many Bluetooth speakers, it will be preferable in many instances to go with a cheap option under $50.
-Another con would be some distortion at maximum volume.
-This is unlikely to be a big problem as this speaker goes pretty darn loud.
+Another con would be some distortion at maximum volume, although this is unlikely to be a big problem as this speaker goes pretty darn loud.